Information to help you understand your legal obligations when referring and requesting services under Medicare.

 Requests for pathology services

-- the name and address of the patient
+- the patient’s name and address

-- the hospital status of the patient
+- the patient’s hospital status

 - the requesting practitioner’s full name, provider number and practice address

 - a description of the services requested, and

 If a specific pathologist isn’t clinically needed to do the service, the patient can choose a provider.
 This also applies to electronic requests.

 You must comply with the Electronic Transactions Act 1999 when sending referrals and requests electronically between third parties.
 Section 10 has more information about electronic signatures.